-- a) to create a centre of excellence for providing medical care, education and research facilities of a high order in the field of medical sciences in the existing superspecialities and such other super-specialities as may develop in future, including continuing medical education and hospital administration. - b) to develop patterns of teaching in postgraduate level and in super specialities so as to set a high standard of medical education. - c) to provide for training in paramedical and allied fields, particularly in relation to super-specialities. - d) to function as a referral hospital.

-e) to provide for post graduate teaching and conduct of research in the relevant disciplines of modern medicine and other allied sciences, including inter-disciplinary fields of Physical and Biological Sciences.
+- a) to create a centre of excellence for providing medical care, education and research facilities of a high order in the field of medical sciences in the existing super-specialities and such other super-specialities as may develop in future, including Continuing Medical Education and Hospital Administration. - b) to develop patterns of teaching at postgraduate level and at super speciality level, so as to set a high standard of medical education. - c) to provide for training in paramedical and allied fields, particularly in relation to superspecialities. - d) to function as a Referral Hospital. - e) to provide for post graduate teaching and conduct of research in the relevant disciplines of modern medicine and other allied sciences, including inter-disciplinary fields of Physical and Biological Sciences.

-The Institution, spread in a 107.4 acre campus, is gradually growing into a prestigious university.
-Today, SVIMS has 36 super/broad specialty medical departments, three colleges and two inter-disciplinary departments and is developing into a centre of excellence for providing medical care, education and research activities of a high standard in the field of medical and other allied sciences including inter-disciplinary fields of physical and biological sciences.
-In addition to these, SVIMS also provides training in para-medical and allied fields, particularly related to superspecialties.
+The Institution, spread in a campus of 107.4 acres, is gradually growing into a prestigious university.
+Today, SVIMS has 37 super/broad specialty medical departments, three colleges and two inter-disciplinary departments and is developing into a centre of excellence for providing medical care, education and research activities of a high standard in the field of medical and other allied sciences including inter-disciplinary fields of physical and biological sciences.
+In addition to these, SVIMS also provides training in para-medical and allied fields, particularly those related to super-specialties.

-The Institution is recognized by the University Grants Commission (UGC) under Section 12 (B) of the UGC Act, 1956, and the Medical Council of India (MCI) has granted permission to start DM/ MCh super-specialty courses in Cardiology, Neurology, Nephrology, Endocrinology, Cardiothoracic Surgery, Neurosurgery, Urology, Medical Oncology, Surgical Oncology & Surgical Gastroenterology and MD Courses in Anaesthesiology, Microbiology, Biochemistry, Pathology, Medicine, Immuno hematology and Blood Transfusion, Radiotherapy, Radio-diagnosis, Nuclear Medicine & Emergency Medicine.
-Many of these courses are recognized by MCI.
+The Institution is recognized by the University Grants Commission (UGC) under Section 12 (B) of the UGC Act, 1956, and the Medical Council of India (MCI) has granted permission to start DM/MCh super-specialty courses in Cardiology, Neurology, Nephrology, Endocrinology, Cardiothoracic Surgery, Neurosurgery, Urology, Medical Oncology, Surgical Oncology & Surgical Gastroenterology and MD Courses in Anaesthesiology, Emergency Medicine, Microbiology, Nuclear Medicine, Biochemistry, Pathology, Medicine, Immuno Haematology & Blood Transfusion, Radio Diagnosis and Radiotherapy and General Surgery.
+All courses are recognized by NMC.